U.S. Democrats say Iran deal will survive despite Congress setback

 Democrats said neither Schumer nor Engel had been expected to be yes votes.
 Pressure on them and other Jewish lawmakers had grown as Israel's government, and some pro-Israel lobbying groups, said the agreement would open the way for Iran to get a nuclear weapon and threaten Israel's existence.

-However, if either had backed the deal, it could have tipped the balance strongly in favor of approval, Democratic aides said.
+However, if either had backed the deal, it could have tipped the balance strongly in favour of approval, Democratic aides said.

 Schumer said he would encourage fellow senators to oppose the agreement, and would vote to override a veto.